-Because UGN-101 and UGN-102 are still in clinical development and the outcome of these efforts is uncertain, we cannot estimate the actual amounts necessary to successfully complete the development and commercialization of product candidates or whether, or when, we may achieve profitability.
+Other than Jelmyto which was approved by the FDA in April 2020, we have not received approval of any of our product candidates.
+UGN-102 is still in clinical development and our other product candidates are in nonclinical development, and the outcome of these efforts is uncertain.
+As such, we cannot estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates or whether, or when, we may achieve profitability.
 Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs through a combination of equity or debt financings and collaboration arrangements.